en

 • Find tutor

 Even so, these phrases can baffle native and non-native speakers alike.
-What’s the origin of “on the flip side” exactly?
+What’s the exact origin of “on the flip side”?
 And what are the best practices for using it?

 The flip side of what?

 As many sources cite, “see you on the flip side” or “catch you on the flip side” was popularized by disk jockeys in the early days of radio.
-Unlike the digital catalogues and playlists of today, these DJs would be playing 45 rpm singles with one song on the A-side and one on the B-side.
+Unlike the digital catalogs and playlists of today, these DJs would be playing 45 rpm singles with one song on the A-side and one on the B-side.
 To keep listeners tuned in, they would (and still do) frequently promote whatever music was coming up next.
-Once they had played the A-side of a record, they would turn the vinyl disk over to its flip side — and thus, the expression was born.
+Once they had played the A-side of a record, they would turn the vinyl disk over to its flip side—and thus, the expression was born.

 On the off chance you’re not a DJ, you can still use these phrases.
-It’s just a matter of learning the right context.
+It’s just a matter of learning the right context during English tutoring.

 I have to take this call, I’ll see you on the flip side.